Rocket propellant: Rocket stages

 In space, the maximum change in velocity that a rocket stage can impart on its payload is primarily a function of its mass ratio and its exhaust velocity.
 This relationship is described by the rocket equation.
 Exhaust velocity is dependent on the propellant and engine used and closely related to specific impulse, the total energy delivered to the rocket vehicle per unit of propellant mass consumed.
-Mass ratio can also be affected by the choice of a given propellant.
+The mass ratio can also be affected by the choice of a given propellant.

-Rocket stages that fly through the atmosphere usually use lower performing, high molecular mass, high-density propellants due to the smaller and lighter tankage required.
-Upper stages, which mostly or only operate in the vacuum of space, tend to use the high energy, high performance, low density liquid hydrogen fuel.
+Rocket stages that fly through the atmosphere usually use lower-performing, high-molecular-mass, high-density propellants due to the smaller and lighter tankage required.
+Upper stages, which mostly or only operate in the vacuum of space, tend to use the high-energy, high-performance, low-density liquid hydrogen fuel.
+For future planetary missions the use of local resources and solar energy for in situ propellant production is considered.

 Solid chemical propellants

 Solid propellants come in two main types.
-"Composites" are composed mostly of a mixture of granules of solid oxidizer, such as ammonium nitrate, ammonium dinitramide, ammonium perchlorate, or potassium nitrate in a polymer binding agent, with flakes or powders of energetic fuel compounds (examples: RDX, HMX, aluminium, beryllium).
-Plasticizers, stabilizers, and/or burn rate modifiers (iron oxide, copper oxide) can also be added.
+"Composites" are mostly a mixture of granules of solid oxidizer, such as ammonium nitrate, ammonium dinitramide, ammonium perchlorate, or potassium nitrate in a polymer binding agent, with flakes or powders of energetic fuel compounds such as RDX, HMX, aluminium or beryllium.
+Plasticizers, stabilizers, and burn rate modifiers (e.g. iron oxide or copper oxide) can be added.

-Single-, double-, or triple-bases (depending on the number of primary ingredients) are homogeneous mixtures of one to three primary ingredients.
-These primary ingredients must include fuel and oxidizer and often also include binders and plasticizers.
+Single-, double-, or triple-bases are homogeneous mixtures of one to three primary ingredients, which must include fuel and oxidizer, and often include binders and plasticizers.
 All components are macroscopically indistinguishable and often blended as liquids and cured in a single batch.
-Ingredients can often have multiple roles.
-For example, RDX is both a fuel and oxidizer while nitrocellulose is a fuel, oxidizer, and structural polymer.
+Ingredients can have multiple roles: RDX is both fuel and oxidizer, while nitrocellulose is fuel, oxidizer, and structural polymer.

-Further complicating categorization, there are many propellants that contain elements of double-base and composite propellants, which often contain some amount of energetic additives homogeneously mixed into the binder.
-In the case of gunpowder (a pressed composite without a polymeric binder) the fuel is charcoal, the oxidizer is potassium nitrate, and sulphur serves as a reaction catalyst while also being consumed to form a variety of reaction products such as potassium sulfide.
+Many propellants contain elements of double-base and composite propellants, and often contain energetic additives homogeneously mixed into the binder.
+In the case of gunpowder (a pressed composite without a polymeric binder), the fuel is charcoal, the oxidizer is potassium nitrate, and sulfur serves as a reaction catalyst while also being consumed to form reaction products such as potassium sulfide.

 The newest nitramine solid propellants based on CL-20 (HNIW) can match the performance of NTO/UDMH storable liquid propellants, but cannot be throttled or restarted.

+Extraterrestrial on-site production is being explored by combining aluminum and ice (ALICE).

 Advantages

-Solid propellant rockets are much easier to store and handle than liquid propellant rockets.
+Solid-propellant rockets are much easier to store and handle than liquid-propellant rockets.
 High propellant density makes for compact size as well.
-These features plus simplicity and low cost make solid propellant rockets ideal for military and space applications.
+These features plus simplicity and low cost make solid-propellant rockets ideal for military applications.

-Their simplicity also makes solid rockets a good choice whenever large amounts of thrust are needed and the cost is an issue.
+Their simplicity also makes solid rockets a good choice whenever large amounts of thrust are needed and cost is an issue.
 The Space Shuttle and many other orbital launch vehicles use solid-fueled rockets in their boost stages (solid rocket boosters) for this reason.